 Best Books About Elections for Grades K–2

-Your students may not know that not every citizen in the United States has always held the right to vote, but this look at Susan B. Anthony’s illegal trip to the ballot box will introduce children to the suffrage movement and the history of voting equality.
+Students may not know that not every citizen in the United States has always held the right to vote, but this look at Susan B. Anthony’s illegal trip to the ballot box provides an introduction to the suffrage movement and the history of voting equality.

-Activity to try: Have students make posters encouraging the adults in your community to vote in November.
+Activity to try: Start with research and discussion on Black suffragists during this time.
+Then, have students make posters encouraging the adults to vote in November.
 Take pictures of the signs to create an online slideshow, too.

-Activity to try: Have your students hold a vote for something like your next class pet, the seating arrangement, or next year’s classroom theme.
+Activity to try: Have your students hold a vote for something like your next class pet or next year’s classroom theme.
 Ask kids on each side of the debate to make signs and hold mock rallies talking about their stance.

 Best Books About Elections for Grades 3-5